 - In SharePoint 2019 Microsoft released the modern experience which is completely responsive and flexible and looks great on all the devices like Mobile, Desktop, or Tablet.
 Easily and very quickly, you can create modern team sites, communication sites as well as you can create and publish pages.

-- Also, you will get the modern list and library experience in SharePoint server 2019, and these features also available in SharePoint Online.
+- Also, you will get the modern list and library experience in SharePoint server 2019, and these features are also available in SharePoint Online.
 There are lots of new features in the modern SharePoint list.

 I have also created a video tutorial on SharePoint online vs on-premise.